 PAYMENTS: Full payment of term fees is required before the first day of class each term.
 No place will be confirmed for a student until full payment has been received.
 Students will not be able to participate in any drama class if they have not paid the term's fee in full before the start of each term.
 For students returning from the previous term, a discount is available when fees are paid.

 WITHDRAWAL FROM A CLASS: A student may withdraw from a booked class at no cost before the first class of term.
 Withdrawal after the first class of term will incur a $25 administration charge, then the balance of fees will be refunded.
 If a student withdraws any later in the term, no refund of class fees will be payable.
 Notification of withdrawal from a class must be in writing.

 There are five classes available to suit different ages and allow student progression.
 The classes are arranged in these age groups: 6-8 years, 9-11 years, young teens (12-13 years), older teens (14-18 years), and adults.
-Click here for individual class times and dates.
+The adults and older teens classes on are Mondays, with the other age groups on Tuesdays.
 Pre-enrolment and payment in full is required before each term commences.

 In-class presentations are staged during the year and there will also be opportunities to share work with friends and family.